 Happy Birthday to You (Copyright, History, Interesting Facts)

 “Happy Birthday to You” is one of the most well-known songs in music history.
-This song has become a yearly occurrence for most everyone, and it is doubtful to go away anytime soon.
-The song’s copyright has been a point of debate since it was first published in 1893.
+This song has become a yearly occurrence for almost everyone, and it is doubtful it will go away anytime soon.
+The song’s copyright has been debated since it was first published in 1893.

-The history of this song, however, is more intricate than it seems.
-Its copyright status is quite a quandary too.
+However, this song’s history is more intricate than it seems.
+Its copyright status is quite a quandary, too.

 Let’s try to shed some light on this very well-known piece of music.